Cold sore: Terminology

+The term labia means "lip" in Latin.
+Herpes labialis does not refer to the labia of the vulva, though the origin of the word is the same.
+The colloquial terms for this condition ("cold sore" and "fever blister") come from the fact that herpes labialis is often triggered by fever, for example, as may occur during an upper respiratory tract infection (i.e. a cold).

+When the viral infection affects both face and mouth, the broader term orofacial herpes is sometimes used, whereas herpetic stomatitis describes infection of the mouth specifically; stomatitis is derived from the Greek word stoma, which means "mouth".

 Signs and symptoms

 Herpes infections usually show no symptoms; when symptoms do appear they typically resolve within two weeks.
 The main symptom of oral infection is inflammation of the mucosa of the cheek and gums—known as acute herpetic gingivostomatitis—which occurs within 5–10 days of infection.
 Other symptoms may also develop, including headache, nausea, dizziness and painful ulcers—sometimes confused with canker sores—fever, and sore throat.

 Primary HSV infection in adolescents frequently manifests as severe pharyngitis with lesions developing on the cheek and gums.
 Some individuals develop difficulty in swallowing (dysphagia) and swollen lymph nodes (lymphadenopathy).
 Primary HSV infections in adults often results in pharyngitis similar to that observed in glandular fever (infectious mononucleosis), but gingivostomatitis is less likely.

 Recurrent oral infection is more common with HSV-1 infections than with HSV-2.
 Symptoms typically progress in a series of eight stages: